A few weeks ago, my wife told me that I needed to check my phone ASAP.

 “I’ll do that,” he said squeezing my hand.
 “Thanks for coming by to see me.”

 I squeezed his hand back and let myself out.
 I sat in my car several minutes before driving away.
-I was overcome by feelings of sadness, anger and guilt for not checking up on him more often.
+I was overcome by feelings of sadness, anger, and guilt for not checking up on him more often.
 While sitting there, I started thinking about my other relatives who succumbed to cancer: Uncle Jesse – stomach cancer; Uncle Bobby – prostate cancer.
 Two more uncles and my father-in-law also had cancers but managed to get them treated early.

 I’m tired of seeing friends and family member’s being affected by cancer, but I continue to have hope that James will beat this deadly disease.
 He is the reason why I’m participating in Movember.
 Movember’s vision is to have an everlasting impact on the face of men’s health.
-During November each year, Movember is responsible for the sprouting of millions of moustaches on men’s faces around the world.
+During November each year, Movember is responsible for the sprouting of millions of mustaches on men’s faces around the world.
 Through the power of the Mo, vital funds and awareness are raised to combat cancers and mental health challenges.
 Each donation helps to bring us one step closer to a cancer-free world.

 Postscript: My friend died of colon cancer on November 8, 2013.